-Red wine vinegar is a staple ingredient across different cuisines for its amazing flavors.
+Red wine vinegar is a staple ingredient across different cuisines for its amazing flavor.

-It has a tart, acidic bite with hints of sweetness that can add complexity to dishes.
+It has a tart, acidic bite with a hint of sweetness that adds complexity to everything from salad dressing to pasta.

 Best Red Wine Vinegar Substitutes

-If you’re a fan of red wine vinegar, you know what a great ingredient it is.
+If you’re a fan of red wine vinegar, you know what a terrific ingredient it is.